 Growing tomatoes in cool climate is a challenging and fun thing to do.
 We grow mainly heirloom tomatoes.
-Every year we try some new varieties and chose from those that have proven to be great for our garden.
+Every year we try some new varieties and choose from those that have proven to be great for our garden.
 And there are so many to choose from.

-This is a list of tomatoes we have grown over the years.
-Some we still grow every year, others even though good too, but we can’t possible grow all of them in one year.
-There are so many great tomatoes to try, too.
+This is an incomplete list of tomatoes we have grown over the years.
+Some of these are our favourites that we continue to grow every year, while others, even though good too, we have dropped because we can’t possible grow all of them.
+Some have never even made the list because we are very picky on varieties we grow.

 Cuor di Bue or Bull’s Heart